norman/friendly_id/Guide.md

     /users/joe-schmoe # A user chose "joe schmoe" as his user name - no worries.
     /users/new        # A user chose "new" as his user name, and now no one can sign up.

-Here's how to do it:
+Reserved words are configured using the `:reserved_words` option:

     class Restaurant < ActiveRecord::Base
       belongs_to :city
-      has_friendly_id :name, :use_slug => true, :reserved => ["my", "values"]
+      has_friendly_id :name, :use_slug => true, :reserved_words => ["my", "values"]
     end

-The strings "new" and "index" are reseved by default.
+The strings "new" and "index" are reserved by default.
 When you attempt to store a reserved value, FriendlyId raises a {FriendlyId::SlugTextReservedError}.
 You can also override the default reserved words in {FriendlyId::Configuration::DEFAULTS} to set the value for any